Dogovor iz 1804.

 Dogovor iz 1804. (Договор из 1804., trans.
 The 1804 Agreement) was a Yugoslav rock band formed in Belgrade in 1968.
-Although short-lived, the band is notable as one of the pioneers of the Yugoslav progressive and psychedelic rock scenes and for being formed by later-prominent musicians Nebojša Ignjatović and Robert Nemeček.
+Although short-lived, the band is notable as one of the pioneers of the Yugoslav progressive and psychedelic rock scenes and for featuring later-prominent musicians Nebojša Ignjatović and Robert Nemeček.

 History

 1968-1970

 The band was formed in November 1968 by Nebojša "Nebe" Ignjatović (acoustic guitar, piano, flute, vocals) and Robert Nemeček (bass guitar).
 Their name alluded to the beginning of the First Serbian Uprising in 1804.
 During the following two years, a number of musicians were members of the band: Aleksandar Stojić (guitar, flue), Dejan Vasiljević (double bass), Ljuba Sedlar (guitar), Aleksandar Farebnaher (tabla), Predrag Simić (sitar), Stevan Milutinović (drums), and Dragan Janjić (drums).

 Dogovor iz 1804. was one of the first Yugoslav bands to move away from beat and rhythm and blues towards a more progressive sound with influences of music from various cultures.
 They were also one of the first Yugoslav bands not to perform any covers and to perform only their material.
 The largest part of the material was composed by Nebojša Ignjatović.
 The band had notable performances on the 1969 Subotica Youth Festival and Belgrade Guitar Festival.
 Their song "Sećanje na san" ("Memory of a Dream") was released on the 7-inch single Gitarijada 69 (Guitar Festival 69) by Beograd Disk, alongside the song "Tužan sam kad kiša pada" ("I'm Sad when It Rains") by the band Exodusi.
 The band recorded the songs "Krug" ("The Circle"), "Vetar" ("The Wind"), "S one strane oblika" ("On the Other Side of Shapes"), today available on YouTube, but never officially released.
 Having one of their last performances at the 1970 Belgrade Spring festival, the band ended their activity in 1970.